Doctor Answers: How to Prevent Prostatitis?

 How much water you drink during the day can either help you reduce the risk of prostatitis or increase it.
 You see, some types of prostatitis occur when bacteria in the urinary tract make their way from the urethra into the prostate and prostatic fluid, where they cause urinary tract infection and inflammation.

 This is where staying hydrated steps in.
-Water intake can keep the urine dilute and bladder flushed out.
+Water intake can keep the urine dilute and the bladder flushed out.
 Urination reduces the presence of bacteria in your urinary tract and thereby may help protect the prostate gland.

-While any type of fluid would do, water is the best option because it doesn’t damage your health as sugar-laden beverages.
+While any type of fluid would do, water is the best option because it doesn’t damage your health like sugar-laden beverages.
 You may also want to reduce your intake of fizzy drinks, tea, coffee, and cola.

-Keep in mind, if you have a diagnosed medical problem with your kidney or something else, consult the doctor about steps you should take and the most suitable amount of water you should drink.
+Keep in mind, if you have a diagnosed medical problem with your kidney or something else, consult the doctor about the steps you should take and the most suitable amount of water you should drink.
 Healthy men should strive to drink six to eight glasses of water a day.

 4) Change your diet

-Nutrition is crucial for our overall health and wellbeing.
-The reason is simple; diet supplies our body with vitamins, minerals, and other nutrients we need for good health.
+Nutrition is crucial for our overall health and well-being.
+The reason is simple: diet supplies our body with vitamins, minerals, and other nutrients we need for good health.

 Every part of your body relies on these nutrients for proper function, and the prostate fluid is not the exception.
 Some foods can benefit your prostate health, whereas others may harm it and contribute to prostate infection.

 You may want to avoid or reduce consumption of spicy foods, which could irritate the bladder and worsen prostatitis symptoms.
 The goal is to eat a healthy diet, including an abundance of fruits and vegetables.
-Your diet should be high in nutrients that can help keep your body healthy, infection and disease-free.
+Your diet should be high in nutrients that can help keep your body healthy, infection-free, and disease-free.

 Generally speaking, you should try to avoid or at least reduce intake of alcohol, saturated fat, high-fat dairy, and red and processed meat for prostate health.